 The Kiwikiu (Maui Parrotbill, Pseudonestor xanthophrys) is the most critically endangered forest bird on Maui.
 In order to safeguard the population from disastrous introductions or developments, establishing a second population on the leeward or southeast side of Haleakalā Volcano is considered critical for the species' recovery.
 Currently, the population is only found on one side of the mountain, leaving the single population vulnerable.

-This side of east Maui is drier, has less severe storms, and less occurrence of malaria carrying mosquitoes than the wet, windward slopes.
+The leeward side of east Maui is drier and has fewer severe storms.
 Kiwikiu were once found in this area prior to forest destruction by feral ungulates.
-The forest was predominately koa (Acacia koa), a tree that Kiwikiu was historically noted to prefer.
+The forest was dominated by koa (Acacia koa), a tree that Kiwikiu was historically thought to prefer.
 Although much of the area has been severely degraded by non-native ungulates for well over 120 years, there are large gulches with remnant forest remaining and restoration efforts will provide suitable habitat for Kiwikiu again in the future (see Restoration).

 Our research was conducted mainly in the Hanawi Natural Area Reserve, in the core of the Kiwikiu’s range (see Field Sites).
 After six seasons in Hanawi, we had adequate data on the demographics of that portion of the Kiwikiu population (see Determining productivity of Maui Parrotbills).
 In 2012, we moved our focus to the Kiwikiu population in The Nature Conservancy’s Waikamoi Preserve on the western edge of the species’ current range.
 Our demographic research here have allowed us to compare data on survival, productivity, and home range size (see Home range sizes of two Hawaiian honeycreepers) between these two areas of the Kiwikiu population range and help determine what management interventions will best assist in the recovery efforts for the species as a whole.

 See US Fish and Wildlife Service Revised Recovery Plan for Hawaiian Forest Birds for a more in depth Maui Parrotbill recovery plan (part II, page 2-77).

 Mohamed bin Zayed Species Conservation Fund documentary segment that features Kiwikiu and Maui Forest Bird Recovery Project.